11 Nov Real Estate By Zip Codes

 5. there is a strong housing shortage in that area

 6. there is a strong commitment to neighborhood improvement

 7. there are good schools nearby

-Best Real Estate Investment – By Zip Codes
+Best Real Estate for Investors – By Zip Codes

 Here’s a cool graphic from homesnacks.net that you’ve probably never seen before.
 It maps out all the zip codes according to these factors:

 Looks like they give the thumbs up to Seattle, Southern California, Wisconsin, New England, and the core of Texas.